Quick Answer

 A phase-linked structure is easier to defend because it tracks anticipated harm as the project deepens.
 It also forces you to connect the remedy to actual commitment points in the SOW.

-If Client exercises termination for convenience, or if Client abandons the project as defined in Section [X], Provider will be paid for conforming work performed up to the effective date stated in the written notice, plus any demonstrable non-refundable amounts expressly identified in the SOW for reserved capacity, onboarding, or project-specific procurement.
-If termination occurs after [Phase/Milestone A invoice event], Provider may retain [deposit/Add current threshold after verification] as stated in the contract.
-If termination occurs after [Phase/Milestone B acceptance event], Client will also pay [additional liquidated damages amount: Add current threshold after verification] as a reasonable pre-agreed estimate of cancellation loss that would be difficult to calculate after the event.
+If Client exercises termination for convenience, or if Client abandons the project as defined in the contract section verified for abandonment, Provider will be paid for conforming work performed up to the effective date stated in the written notice, plus any demonstrable non-refundable amounts expressly identified in the SOW for reserved capacity, onboarding, or project-specific procurement.
+If termination occurs after the Phase or Milestone A invoice event verified from the SOW, Provider may retain the deposit or threshold amount verified from the contract and counsel as stated in the contract.
+If termination occurs after the Phase or Milestone B acceptance event verified from the SOW, Client will also pay the additional liquidated damages amount verified from the contract, counsel, and source records as a reasonable pre-agreed estimate of cancellation loss that would be difficult to calculate after the event.
 Provider will use reasonable efforts to mitigate avoidable loss.
 Any change to these terms must be in writing.

 Once the exit events and phases are set, use the remedy that matches the point the project actually reached, then document it.